ampproject/amphtml/spec/amp-video-interface.md

 doesn't need to be styled.
 See `.amp-docked-video-controls-bg` for a background layer.

+This element also gets the classname `amp-small` applied when rendered in small areas (those under 300 pixels wide), and the classname `amp-large` when not.

 #### `.amp-docked-video-controls-bg`

 References a layer that draws an overlay background over the video and under